What is gestational diabetes?

 If you’re diagnosed with gestational diabetes, your healthcare provider may have you visit a nutritionist who specializes in gestational diabetes.
 At this appointment, you’ll discuss your current diet and determine what modifications to make.
 You may be given pamphlets to help you understand the impact certain foods have on your blood sugar.
 They’ll also talk to you about checking your blood sugar and what your levels should be after meals.

 Then, your obstetrician will discuss a gestational diabetes management plan.
 People with diabetes typically have more prenatal visits to check fetal growth (via ultrasound), monitor your weight gain and discuss how well your sugar is being controlled.

 Why is it important to treat gestational diabetes?

-If left untreated, gestational diabetes can pose health risks to both you and your baby.
+If left untreated, gestational diabetes can lead to complications for both you and the fetus.

 Gestational diabetes increases your risk of:

-- Cesarean birth (C-section) if the baby gets too big.
+- Cesarean birth (C-section) if the fetus gets too big.